The Data Journalism Awards are the first international awards recognising outstanding work in the field of data journalism worldwide.

 Started in 2012, the competition is organised by the Global Editors Network, with support from the Google News Lab, the John S. and James L. Knight Foundation, and in partnership with Chartbeat and Microsoft.
 Previous winning organisations include BuzzFeed, Quartz, The New York Times, The Guardian, ProPublica, La Nación as well as smaller organisations such as Ojo Publico, Civio Foundation and Convoca.

-Simon Rogers, Data Editor at Google News Lab, is the director of the DJA competition which takes place under the presidency of Paul Steiger, Executive Chairman of ProPublica’s board of directors.
-Marianne Bouchart is the manager of the competition.
+Simon Rogers, Data Editor at Google News Lab, is the director of the competition which takes place under the presidency of Reginald Chua, Executive Editor, Editorial Operations, Data and Innovation at Thomson Reuters.
+Marianne Bouchart, founder and director of HEI-DA, is the manager of the competition.

 The Global Editors Network’s annual GEN Summit is the world’s largest gathering of 750+ editors-in-chief and media innovators from over 70 countries.
-Entering its 7th year, it will take place on 21-23 June 2017 in Vienna, Austria.
+Entering its 9th year, it will take place on 13-15 June 2019 in Athens, Greece.

 Knight Foundation is a US foundation with strong local roots.
 It invests in journalism, in the arts, and in the success of cities where brothers John S. and James L. Knight once published newspapers.
 Its goal is to foster informed and engaged communities.

-Chartbeat, the content intelligence platform for publishers, believes that today’s content creators need mission-critical insights – in real time and across desktop, social, and mobile platforms – to turn visitors into a loyal audience.
-That’s why our software goes beyond clicks and pageviews, so content creators can understand what, within their content, is keeping people engaged.
-Partnering with more than 50,000 sites across 60+ countries, Chartbeat’s software and front-line tools help the world’s leading media companies understand, measure, and value the attention earned by their content.
+Chartbeat, the content intelligence platform for publishers, believes that today’s content creators need mission-critical insights – in real time and across desktop, social and mobile platforms – to turn visitors into audience.
+That’s why our software goes beyond clicks and pageviews so content creators can understand what, within their content, is keeping people engaged.
+Partnering with over 50,000 media brands across 60+ countries, Chartbeat’s software and front-line tools help the world’s leading media companies understand, measure, and build business value from the attention earned by their content.